ProjectNebulus/ProjectNebulus/.github/CONTRIBUTING.md

 3. There will be a few results, click on the one that says "Internet Password"

-4. Click the "Show Password" option and enter your password
+4. Click the "Show Password" option and enter your computer password

 5) Enter Your Personal Access Token in the area where it shows your password.